 Everything is very simple.
 Pores get clogged, sebum can’t get outside, active reproduction of microbes begins, and after it – an inflammatory process, which you can see as redness on the surface of your skin.

 In fact, inflammation is a normal part of the healing process because it helps tissues to regenerate.
 But sometimes, it can be extremely annoying, especially if the redness is on the face and everyone can see it.
-Luckily, there are several home methods that can reduce or hide redness of the inflamed skin, plus one more special redness reducing moisturizer that I will talk about later in this article.
+Luckily, there are several home methods that can cure or reduce redness of the inflamed skin, plus one more special redness reducing moisturizer that I will talk about later in this article.

 Other Causes Of Redness On Face